bruh3396/favorites-search-gallery/README.md

 </ul>

 Q: Why do I sometimes see a black screen for a couple of seconds?\
-A: Your GPU most cleared its memory after exceeding its limit as a result of you looking at images too quickly:
+A: Your GPU most likely cleared its memory after exceeding its limit as a result of you looking at images too quickly:

 <ul>
     <li>The script stores full resolution images in VRAM rather than using image elements or file blobs.</li>